 Bit Description 7 Protect Registers [0:7].
-Note that the ability to write to Bit 4 of the Overflow Register (CR07) is not affected by this bit (i.e., bit 4 of the Overflow Register is always writeable).
+The ability to write to Bit 4 of the Overflow Register (CR07) is not affected by this bit (i.e., bit 4 of the Overflow Register is always writeable).
 0 = Enable writes to registers CR[00:07]. (default) 1 = Disable writes to registers CR[00:07].
 6 Reserved.
 In the VGA standard, this bit was used to switch between 3 and 5 frame buffer refresh cycles during the time required to draw each horizontal line.
 5 Vertical Interrupt Enable.
 This bit is reserved for compatibility only.
 While this bit may be written or read, it's value will have no effect.
-Note that the VGA does not provide an interrupt signal which would be

-Bit Description connected to an input of the system's interrupt controller.
+VGA does not provide an interrupt signal which would be connected to an input of the system's interrupt controller.
 Bit 7 of Input Status Register 0 (ST00) originally indicated the status of the vertical retrace interrupt.
 0 = Enable the generation of an interrupt at the beginning of each vertical retrace period.
 1 = Disable the generation of an interrupt at the beginning of each vertical retrace period.
 4 Vertical Interrupt Clear.
 This is reserved for compatibility only.
-Note that the VGA does not provide an interrupt signal which would be connected to an input of the system's interrupt controller.
+VGA does not provide an interrupt signal which would be connected to an input of the system's interrupt controller.
 0 = Setting this bit to 0 clears a pending vertical retrace interrupt.
 This bit must be set back to 1 to enable the generation of another vertical retrace interrupt.
 3:0 Vertical Sync End.
 This 4-bit field provides a 4-bit value that specifies the end of the vertical sync pulse relative to its beginning.
-This 4-bit value should be set to the least significant 4 bits of the result of adding the length of the vertical sync pulse in terms of the number of scan lines that occur within the length of the vertical sync pulse to the value that specifies the beginning of the vertical sync pulse (see the description of the Vertical Sync Start Register for more details).
+This 4-bit value should be set to the least significant 4 bits of the result of adding the length of the vertical sync pulse in terms of the number of scan lines that occur within the length of the vertical sync pulse (see the description of the Vertical Sync Start Register for more details).

-1.6.20 CR12 - Vertical Display Enable End Register
+CR12 - Vertical Display Enable End Register

 Bit Description 7:0 Vertical Display Enable End Bits [7:0].
 This register provides the 8 least significant bits of a 10-bit value that specifies the number of the last scan line within the active display area.
 In standard VGA modes, this value is described in 10 bits with bits [6,1] of the Overflow Register (CR07) supplying the two most significant bits.
 This 10-bit value should be programmed to be equal to the number of the last scan line within in the active display area.
-Since the active display area always starts on the 0th scan line, this number should be equal to the total number of scan lines within the active display area, minus 1.
+Since the active display area always starts on the 0th scan line, this number should be equal to the total number of scan lines within the active display area,minus 1.

-1.6.21 CR13 - Offset Register
+CR13 - Offset Register